Are We There Yet? A Brief Survey of Music Emotion Prediction Datasets, Models and Outstanding Challenges: Datasets

 \textbf{Modalities} Music comes in many formats, the most common one being `audio'.
 Audio files can either be raw waveforms or compressed .mp3 files.
 However, we should not neglect the MIDI format, a popular format still often used by music producers, composers and performers.
-Whereas most datasets contain audio files, only a handful focus on MIDI: 1) the VGMIDI dataset \cite{ferreira2021learning}, which contains continuous valence/arousal ratings for MIDI files of piano arrangements for video game soundtracks; 2) the Panda et al.'s dataset \cite{panda2013multi} (used for the MIREX competition), which provides a diverse collection of audio clips, lyrics, and aligned MIDI files, contains labels for five emotion clusters derived from a cluster analysis of online tags; and 3) the EMOPIA dataset \cite{hung2021emopia}, which contains paired piano music audio with MIDI that has emotion annotations of the four high/low valence/arousal quadrants.
+Whereas most datasets contain audio files, only a handful focus on MIDI: 1) the VGMIDI dataset \cite{ferreira2021learning}, which contains continuous valence/arousal ratings for MIDI files of piano arrangements for video game soundtracks; 2) the Panda et al.'s dataset \cite{panda2013multi}, which provides a diverse collection of audio clips, lyrics, and aligned MIDI files, contains 28 emotion labels grouped into five emotion clusters derived from a cluster analysis of online tags by \cite{hu2007exploring}; and 3) the EMOPIA dataset \cite{hung2021emopia}, which contains paired piano music audio with MIDI that has emotion annotations of the four high/low valence/arousal quadrants.

 Many sources can elicit emotion.
 For instance, video, or lyrics may also affect our perceived or induced emotions.
 Some datasets offer alternative multimedia streams such as emotion-rated music videos from a variety of genres, including pop, rock, classical, and jazz as in the DEAP dataset \cite{koelstra2011deap}; or text of lyrics with the annotated music in the DMDD dataset \cite{delbouys2018music}.
-Finally, the MuVi dataset \cite{chua2022predicting} even offers isolated modality ratings for music videos.
+The MuVi dataset \cite{chua2022predicting} even offers isolated modality ratings for music videos.
 In this study, the raters were presented with either the music video, the music alone, or the muted video.
 The final dataset contains ratings for each of these modalities separately as well as together.
 This allows \cite{chua2022predicting} to build a model on pure isolated modalities, which proved to be more accurate than a traditional model.

+The RAVDESS dataset \cite{livingstone2018ryerson} is a multimodal dataset containing both speech and music with emotional expressions: calm, happy, sad, angry, fearful, surprise, and disgust for speech; and calm, happy, sad, angry, and fearful for music.
+It provides a rich combination of modalities, including Audio-only, Audio-Video, and Video-only formats.

+Additionally, the EmoMV dataset \cite{thao2023emomv} focuses on affective music-video correspondence learning by providing labeled pairs of music and video segments that either match or mismatch in terms of emotional content.
+This dataset enables models to learn the affective alignment between audio and visual modalities, making it particularly valuable for emotion-based matching and retrieval tasks.